ashishpipaliya/minicanva/README.md

 - Hire <strong>Graphic Designer</strong> to create images
 - We can create ourself using tool like canva or photoshop.

-Second option was suitable for me but in canva, I can't generate bulk images like 500 or 1000 images in single click.
+Second option was suitable for me but in Canva, I can't generate bulk images like 500 or 1000 images in single click.

 So I created this bulk image generator and named it `Mini Canva`
 ____